Policy and Procedure #620.0, Community Involvement Hours

 1. ensuring all participants, including students and the sponsors of community involvement activities, are adequately covered by the Board's insurance.

-3.4 The Superintendent of Education, Human Resource Services - Operations is responsible for:
+3.4 The Superintendent, Human Resource Services and Chief Negotiator is responsible for:

 1. promoting the spirit and intent of community involvement hours among internal and external stakeholders.